dobemad/MPK249/README.md

 #### Usage with other MPK2 series keyboards (untested)

-For midi support try edit port configurations in the mpk249_gui.py file
+For midi support try to edit the port configurations in the mpk249_gui.py file
 ```sh
 self.MIDI_IN_GET_NAME = "MIDIIN4 (MPK249)"
 self.MIDI_OUT_SEND_NAME = "MIDIOUT4 (MPK249)"